Terry Gilliam's unrealized projects: Who Framed Roger Rabbit

-Gilliam also turned down the offer to direct Who Framed Roger Rabbit (1988).
-According to Gilliam, "I passed on that one, but that didn’t matter because it was just at a stage when it was still just the book and I didn’t want to get into animation.
-I just read the book and said, ‘This is too much work.’
+Gilliam also turned down an offer to direct Who Framed Roger Rabbit (1988).
+According to Gilliam, "I passed on that one, but that didn't matter because it was just at a stage when it was still just the book and I didn't want to get into animation.
+I just read the book and said, 'This is too much work.'
 Pure laziness on my part."
 The film wound up being directed by Robert Zemeckis.

 The Addams Family

 According to Barry Sonnenfeld, Gilliam turned down the offer to direct The Addams Family (1991).

 Alien sequel

 Gilliam confirmed in 2018 that he turned down an offer to direct one of the sequels to Alien (1979).
-It is presumed he turned down Alien 3 (1992) even though Gilliam did not specify which of the sequels he was referring to.
+It is presumed he turned down Alien 3 (1992), even though Gilliam did not specify which of the sequels he was referring to.

 Forrest Gump

 Gilliam turned down the offer to direct Forrest Gump (1994).